csantanapr/knative-tekton/README.md

 <details><summary>1.3 Setup Container Registry</summary>

-- Get access to a container registry such as quay, dockerhub, or your own private registry instance from a Cloud provider such as IBM Cloud 😉.
+1. Get access to a container registry such as quay, dockerhub, or your own private registry instance from a Cloud provider such as IBM Cloud 😉.
 On this tutorial we are going to use [Dockerhub](https://hub.docker.com/)

-- Set the environment variables `REGISTRY_SERVER`, `REGISTRY_NAMESPACE` and `REGISTRY_PASSWORD`, The `REGISTRY_NAMESPACE` most likely would be your dockerhub username.
+1. Set the environment variables `REGISTRY_SERVER`, `REGISTRY_NAMESPACE` and `REGISTRY_PASSWORD`, The `REGISTRY_NAMESPACE` most likely would be your dockerhub username.
 For Dockerhub use `docker.io` as the value for `REGISTRY_SERVER`
     ```bash
     REGISTRY_SERVER='docker.io'
     REGISTRY_NAMESPACE='REPLACEME_DOCKER_USERNAME_VALUE'
     REGISTRY_PASSWORD='REPLACEME_DOCKER_PASSWORD'
+    ```
+1. You can use the file [.template.env](./.template.env) as template for the variables
+    ```bash
+    cp .template.env .env
+    # edit the file .env with variables and credentials the source the file
+    source .env
     ```

 </details>